Back to projects

 Overview

-AI Weather Predictor is a full technical product that forecasts the next 7 days of weather for a selected city.
-The system retrieves recent station data, runs a reproducible preprocessing pipeline, prepares a 30-day input sequence, generates multi-target forecasts with a trained Keras model, and explains the result in natural language.
+AI Weather Predictor is a full technical product that forecasts the next 7 days of weather for a selected city using my own trained model.
+The system retrieves recent station data, runs a reproducible preprocessing pipeline, prepares a 60-day input sequence, generates multi-target forecasts with a custom Keras model, and explains the result in natural language.

-The project goes beyond a notebook by connecting data collection, preprocessing, model inference, experiment tracking, cloud infrastructure, usage logging, and an interactive Streamlit application.
+The project goes beyond a notebook by connecting dataset building, preprocessing, model training, model inference, experiment tracking, cloud infrastructure, usage logging, and a live user-facing application.

 Problem

 Weather forecasting is a practical technical problem because the data is noisy, time-based, location-dependent, and incomplete.
-A useful product needs data retrieval, feature engineering, model inference, reliability checks, and a user-facing explanation layer.
+A useful product needs data retrieval, feature engineering, a defendable prediction pipeline, reliability checks, and a user-facing explanation layer.

 Solution

-The forecast table is then converted into a user-friendly weekly summary using an LLM interface.
+The forecast table is then converted into a readable weekly summary using an LLM interface, so the technical prediction becomes easier to interpret for non-technical users.

 Technical Highlights